 How to Get a Teaching License in Washington

 If you want to be a teacher in Washington state, your first step is to earn certification.
-While there are different pathways to doing this, your options depend on your level of education,
+While there are different pathways to doing this, your options depend on your level of education, area of specialization, and experience.

 This guide can help you determine the pathway that’s right for you at any point in your career.
 If you’re just beginning your journey and need to know about the Washington certification process, we can help.
 Or maybe you want to learn how to progress to advanced endorsement certification, or you’re a teacher looking to move to Washington from out of state.